-includes peer pressure, consent, decisions around "why have sex", contraception and sextina.
+This unit starts looking at intimate relationships.
+I includes peer pressure, consent, decisions around "why have sex", contraception and sextina.

-The aim of this unit is to prepare pupils for the year ahead, giving them a variety skills and techniques to help their learning be successful.
+The aim of this unit is to prepare pupils for the vear ahead, giving them a variety skills and techniques to help their learning be successful.
 It includes how we learn, managing homework, metacognition, memory retrieval and spaced learning.

 Keeping pupils safe online.
-How to report harassment and stalking, managing risk online, by others online.
-This unit includes comparison of people and positive viral content.
+How to report harassment and stalking, managing risk online, comparison of people and positive viral content.